KeterLuke/R-visualization/README.md

 # R-visualization
-Code for making R charts
+A set of visualization methods for R charts.